Dezmondo7/KreativeWeb3D/README.md

 Input Validation & Sanitization: Implemented guard clauses and type-checking on the backend to mitigate Prompt Injection and malformed data attacks.

-Identity & Access: Utilized PRow Level Security (RLS) and server-side Service Role keys to maintain the Principle of Least Privilege.
+Identity & Access: Utilized Row Level Security (RLS) and server-side Service Role keys to maintain the Principle of Least Privilege.

 User Behavior Telemetry: Integrated a custom UBA (User Behavior Analytics) tracker to log real-time event data for security auditing.